codingforentrepreneurs/Guides/all/heroku_django.md

 	psycopg2==2.6.1
 	whitenoise==2.0.6
 	```
-	You may need to check the versions above but those the the essential
+	You may need to check the versions above but those are the essential.

 7. Create `Procfile`:
 	Simply named `Procfile` with no extension (like `.` something).
 Put this file where `manage.py` lives.
 Add the following: